What do ND Filters do – In Depth Guide For Beginners

 Black and white seascape taken with an ND Filter.

 An ND filter acts like sunglasses would to your eyes, it blocks light coming into the lens like sunglasses blocks light coming into your eyes.
 ND stands for Neutral Density which means it blocks the light in a neutral way without changing the colour of the light.
+You may occasionally see the term natural density filter, but the correct name is neutral density filter, as it refers to reducing light without affecting colour.

 Why would you want to block light coming into your lens?